lf-lang/lf-lang.github.io/packages/documentation/copy/en/embedded/Zephyr.md

 # Kernel configuration options
 The Lingua Franca Zephyr platform depends on some specific [Zephyr Kernel configurations](https://docs.zephyrproject.org/latest/build/kconfig/index.html#).
 For instance, the Counter drivers must be linked with the application to provide hi-resolution timing.
 These required configurations are stored in a file called `prj_lf.conf` which is copied to the generated `src-gen` folder by `lfc`.
 You can also supply your own configuration options in a file called `prj.conf` which has to be located in the same folder as `west lf-build` is invoked from.
 There is such a file located in `~/application` in the template.
 There is also a file called `debug.conf` which is meant for containing debug options.
 Such additional configuration files can also be passed to `west lf-build` through the `--conf-overlays` options.
 E.g. `west lf-build -c debug.conf`.

 # The `lf-build` west command
-The custom `lf-build` west command has already been used in previos sections.
+The custom `lf-build` west command has already been used in previous sections.
 It can be inspected in `scripts/lf_build.py`.
 It invokes `lfc` on the provided LF source file.
 It then invokes `west build` on the generated sources.
 If you would like to pass forward arguments to the `west build` command do so with the `-w` flag.
 E.g. `-w -b nrf52dk_nrf52832 -p always` passes information about the dev-kit and also tells `west` to clean the build folder before starting.
 One of the important functions of `lf-build` is to parse a file called `CompileDefinitions.txt` generated by `lfc`.
-This file contains all the compiler definitions which should be defined for the program.
-`lf-build` passes all the compiler definititions to the `west build` command.
+This file contains all the compiler definitions which should be defined for the program. `lf-build` passes all the compiler definitions to the `west build` command.

 Please see `west lf-build -h` for more information and the `scripts/lf_build.py`.